RaneWallin/GameNightBot/readme.md

 | `/add_session_users` | Add users to a session (UI-based)      |
 | `/list_sessions`     | List sessions where a game was played  |
 | `/game_info`         | View BGG details and add the game      |

 ---

-## 🧪 Optional: Run the API for Web Integration

-This bot is structured to allow reuse of logic in a web interface.
-You can set up a FastAPI backend to expose functionality via HTTP.

-(Ask in the issues if you'd like a scaffold for this!)

----